PraiaBitcoin/CarnavalBitcoin/README.md

 # About Carnaval Bitcoin

-The Bitcoin Law leveled the playing field between Bitcoin and the Dollar in El Salvador, Salvadorans went from 70% unbanked to having the option of using Bitcoin as money, and inspired Praia Bitcoin, to replicate the El Zonte's original Bitcoin Beach experiment in Jericoacoara, northest of Brazil.
+The Bitcoin Law leveled the playing field between Bitcoin and the Dollar in El Salvador, Salvadorans went from 70% unbanked to having the option of using Bitcoin as money and inspired Praia Bitcoin, to replicate the El Zonte's original Bitcoin Beach experiment in Jericoacoara, northest of Brazil.

 This novel situation comes with both, the challenge to onboard users, and the opportunity to learn from them for the benefit of the entire ecosystem - from protocol and application devs to entrepreneurs and investors.
-A successful adoption of Bitcoin at this scale will be a historic milestone that could benefit Bitcoin ecosystem for years to come, and serve as a blueprint for peoples that want to follow the footprint of Salvadorans and of course the Brazilian initiative.
+A successful adoption of Bitcoin at this scale will be a historic milestone that could benefit Bitcoin ecosystem for years to come, and serve as a blueprint for peoples that want to follow the footprint of the Brazilian initiative.

 The event aims to connect Bitcoin and Lightning businesses, developers, and the local community.
 We will create a space for hands-on collaboration through workshops and hackerspaces that will explore:
 - The challenges faced to onboard users.
 - The opportunity to learn from the Jericoacoara experience for the benefit of the entire ecosystem
 - The blueprint to ensure the successful adoption of Bitcoin at a nation scale

+Futhermore, Bitcoiners will be able to make Bitcoin contactless payments in 21 merchants, using NFC Cards or bracelets provided by the event organization with a "Abadá", a traditional Carnaval uniform, for people to socialize and walk together bringing the orange wave to local stores.

 ## Why?